priyankad1520/AWS/05-ami/01-ami-theory.md

 **Q: How do you share an AMI with another AWS account?**
 > Use `modify-image-attribute` to add launch permissions for a specific account ID.
 The other account can then see and launch the AMI.
 Note: if the AMI uses encrypted snapshots with a customer-managed KMS key, you also need to share the KMS key with the other account.

+Absolutely.
+Here are the **most common interview questions** on **Golden AMIs** with **simple, interview-ready answers**.

+---

+# 1. What is a Golden AMI?

+> **"A Golden AMI is a pre-configured Amazon Machine Image that contains the operating system, required software like Java and Docker, security patches, monitoring agents, and company-standard configurations.
+It helps us launch EC2 instances with a consistent configuration."**

+---

+# 2. Why do we create a Golden AMI?

+> **"We create a Golden AMI to reduce server provisioning time, maintain consistency across all EC2 instances, eliminate manual installation, and ensure every server follows the company's standard configuration."**

+---

+# 3. How do you create a Golden AMI?

+> **"First, we launch a base EC2 instance.
+Then we install the required software such as Java, Docker, CloudWatch Agent, and security patches.
+After validating everything, we create an AMI from that EC2 instance.
+We then use this AMI to launch new EC2 instances."**

+---

+# 4. What do you install before creating the Golden AMI?

+> **"We install the operating system updates, Java, Docker, monitoring agents like CloudWatch Agent, the SSM Agent, security patches, and any standard software required by the project."**

+---

+# 5. Where do you use a Golden AMI?

+> **"We use Golden AMIs in Launch Templates, Auto Scaling Groups, and whenever we need to launch new EC2 instances with a standard configuration."**

+---

+# 6. Can one Golden AMI be used to create multiple EC2 instances?

+> **"Yes.
+Once the Golden AMI is created, we can launch any number of EC2 instances using the same AMI ID."**

+---

+# 7. Can you modify a Golden AMI?

+> **"No. An AMI is immutable.
+If we need changes, we launch an EC2 instance from the existing AMI, make the required updates, and create a new version of the Golden AMI."**

+---

+# 8. What happens if you upgrade Docker in the Golden AMI?

+> **"The updated Golden AMI is used only for new EC2 instances.
+Existing EC2 instances are not updated automatically."**

+---

+# 9. How do you update existing EC2 instances?

+> **"We can use tools like Ansible or AWS Systems Manager to update existing EC2 instances.
+Alternatively, we can replace the old instances with new ones launched from the latest Golden AMI."**

+---

+# 10. Why not use only Ansible instead of a Golden AMI?

+> **"Ansible is used to manage and update existing servers, whereas a Golden AMI provides a standard base image for launching new servers.
+In production, we typically use both together."**

+---

+# 11. What is the difference between a normal AMI and a Golden AMI?

+> **"A normal AMI contains only the basic operating system, whereas a Golden AMI includes the operating system along with pre-installed software, security patches, monitoring agents, and company-standard configurations."**

+---

+# 12. How do Auto Scaling Groups use a Golden AMI?

+> **"The Auto Scaling Group uses the AMI ID configured in the Launch Template.
+Whenever scaling occurs, it launches new EC2 instances from the Golden AMI."**

+---

+## ⭐ Most Important Interview Answer (Remember This)

+If an interviewer asks:

+> **"Why do companies create Golden AMIs?"**

+Say:

+> **"To standardise server provisioning.
+Every EC2 instance launches with the same operating system, software, security patches, and configurations, which reduces provisioning time, avoids manual errors, and ensures consistency across environments."**

+This one answer alone covers the main purpose of Golden AMIs and is one of the most frequently asked interview questions.

 ---

 *Notes by ITkannadigaru | AWS Certification Series 2026*